Canon 100D vs Olympus E-M10

-Both the 100D and the E-M10 have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The 100D was replaced by the Canon 200D, while the E-M10 was followed by the Olympus E-M10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Olympus E-M10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 100D:

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.